 My dear friend, Dr. Melanie Wilson is a Christian psychologist turned homeschooling mother of six.
 She blogs at Psychowith6.com, podcasts at The Homeschool Sanity Show, and is the author of The Organized Homeschool Life and Grammar Galaxy language arts curriculum.

-This is day 11 of my Homeschooling 101 Blog Party!
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschool moms sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 11 of my Homeschooling 101 Blog Series!
+Don’t forget to join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!

 Dr. Melanie Wilson is a Christian psychologist turned homeschooling mom of 6, sharing sanity savers at Psychowith6.com and is the founder of the most supportive homeschool group ever, homeschoolscopes.tv on Facebook.